kanjieater/ComicEater/README.md

 1. ☐ Use `folderPatterns` to gather meta data from the folder about the files
 1. ☐ Use the `filePatterns` to gather data about the files
 1. ☐ Search remote sources for any additional meta data
-1. ☐ Rename the archive according to the metadata and `comic.json`'s `outputNamingConvention`
+1. ☐ Rename the archive according to the metadata and `comic.json`'s `outputNamingConventions`
 1. ☐ Update `ComicEater.json` and `ComicInfo.xml` with available metadata in the archive